fabxc/prometheus/promql/README.md

 The AST is slightly more relaxed regarding typing.
 In total, however, correct typing should now be easier to track.
 By nature parsing and evaluating queries involves lots of type-checks at runtime.
-Thus, over all it seems more important that we can easily track where and how types are checked.
+Having them now in one place (parser's type-checking stage) should make things easier to maintain.
 Golang and InfluxDB use the same approach.
-It also greatly simplifies things should there ever be new value types.
+It also greatly simplifies things should there ever be new value types (e.g. duration literals).
 In general, it also works more natural with the parser.

-After parsing the whole input, the parser enters its type-checking stage.
-The fully constructed AST is traversed and proper typing is ensured.
-This has the advantage of having all type-checks in a single, maintainable place to provide type errors at parsing time.

 Using the lexed token types directly in the AST was also chosen in Golang and text/template and avoids constant mapping between enumerations and having repetitive String methods